-- Refer to "General Plans Topography" for more detailed information about existing topography and "General Plans Existing Site Plan" for existing above ground services. - Refer to the Environmental Statement, Chapter 10 Ecology and its supporting appendices and drawings, for more information about the existing biodiversity of the site.
+- Refer to the LDO "Topography Plan" for more detailed information about existing topography and "Existing Site Plan" for existing above-ground services. - Refer to the Environmental Statement, Chapter 10 Ecology and its supporting appendices and drawings, for more information about the existing biodiversity of the site.